 In addition to helping you develop a deeper understanding of cyber security; this course will expand your knowledge of computing and computer networking.
 You’ll study subjects such as networks and operating systems, programming and security in computing, before moving on to specialist cyber security topics such as ethical hacking, digital crime investigation and network and cloud security.

-Theoretical study will be complemented by hands-on practice in our state-of-the-art computer laboratories.
-London Metropolitan University is the proud home of the UK’s first-ever Cisco Networking Academy, which was established more than 15 years ago.
-This course incorporates the complete set of CCNA modules, meaning that you’ll graduate with additional Cisco certifications on top of your degree.
+Theoretical study will be complemented by hands-on practice in our state-of-the-art computer and cyber security laboratories.
+London Metropolitan University is the proud home of the UK’s first-ever Cisco Networking Academy, which was established more than 15 years ago, as well as our Cyber Security Research Centre of excellence.
+This course incorporates the complete set of CCNA modules, allowing you to graduate with additional Cisco CCNA 1, 2, 3, 4 and Network Security certifications on top of your degree.